LaunchCodeEducation/linux/content/bash-introduction/demo/_index.md

 ### Execute the file using the Bash command

-- run the file `bash /home/student/bin/whattimeisit`
+- run the file: `bash /home/student/bin/whattimeisit`

 ### Make the file executable & execute in new ways

-- make the file executable `chmod +x /home/student/bin/whattimeisit`
+- make the file executable: `chmod +x /home/student/bin/whattimeisit`
-- run the file `/home/student/bin/whattimeisit`
+- run the file: `/home/student/bin/whattimeisit`
-  - or `./bin/whattimeisit`
+  - or: `./bin/whattimeisit`
-  - or `bash /home/student/bin/whattimeisit`
+  - or: `bash /home/student/bin/whattimeisit`

 ### Adding `/home/student/bin` to `$PATH`

-- what is my $PATH `echo $PATH`
+- what is the shells $PATH: `echo $PATH`
-- I just want to add this new dir to my path `PATH=$PATH:/home/student/bin`
+- update the PATH variable with our personal bin: `PATH=$PATH:/home/student/bin`
-- check the new $PATH `echo $PATH`
+- check $PATH for the new information: `echo $PATH`

 ### Execute the program directly from `$PATH`

-- now I can just run `whattimeisit`
+- `whattimeisit`

 ### Rename file